exposit/pythia-oracle/HELP.md

 "Single Item" returns a single item, maybe suitable for discovering behind, under, or beneath other items, or noticing after a fight finishes, or if you want some bit of dressing to make a fight more interesting.

-"Make a Saving Throw" is for after you've investigated that special feature, if it's something unusual (or if your "Trap" roll says it's a trick or trap).
+"What Kind of Saving Throw?" is for after you've investigated that special feature, if it's something unusual (or if your "Trap" roll says it's a trick or trap).

 __"Point Crawl Dungeon"__